 - Computer lab, TV lounges, and study rooms in the connecting Twin Towers Center.

 575 Senhauser Drive

 1500 Petrarca Drive

 Kent, OH 44243

 The rooms in Twin Towers are suites, with each suite consisting of two sleeping rooms, a living area and a bathroom shared with another suite.
 The bedrooms are 8' x 9' and the study area is 8' 9' x 14' 5'.
 There are also a very limited number of two-person suites with two rooms connected by a shared bathroom.
 McDowell Hall is carpeted and air-conditioned.
 Fridge, Freezer, Microwave Units are provided by Residence Services.
 The furniture present in the rooms provides a multitude of furniture arrangement options.
 To learn more about what the lofts are and how they can be used, visit our 'Loft Instructions' page by clicking here.
 All beds use extra long sheets.

 Visitation and Alcohol Policy

 To find information regarding hall policies such as visitation or quiet hours, please visit https://www.kent.edu/housing/hallways-handbook.

 Dining Close to McDowell Hall:

-Beall Hall, McDowell Hall and Van Campen Hall are staffed by a Residence Hall Director (RHD) and sixteen Resident Assistants (RAs).
+Beall and McDowell Hall are staffed by a Residence Hall Director (RHD), a Graduate Assistant (GA), and fourteen Resident Assistants (RAs).
 The staff's main goals are to provide the residents with valuable information, create a positive community through educational programming, maintain a safe and high-quality living environment and serve as a resource whenever a student has a question or concern.